Esri/offline-editor-js/doc/howtouseeditlibrary.md

 ##`edit` library

 The `edit` library allows a developer to extend a feature layer with offline editing support.
+You can combine this functionality with offline tiles.

 **Step 1** Include `offline.min.js`, `offline-tiles-basic-min.js` and `offline-edit-min.js` in your app.
-The pattern for including the tiles and edit library is called generic script injection.
+The pattern for how we include the tiles and edit library within the _require_ statement is called generic script injection.

 ```html
 	<script src="../vendor/offline/offline.min.js"></script>